South Korea worried U.S. budget battle will affect joint training

 South Korea and the U.S. hold a number of war games of varying sizes throughout the year.

-About 13,500 U.S. troops are participating in the Foal Eagle exercise March 1-April 30, or Key Resolve, which begins Monday and ends March 21.
+About 13,500 U.S. troops are participating in the ongoing Foal Eagle exercise, set for March 1-April 30, or Key Resolve, which begins Monday and ends March 21.

 For the first time, Key Resolve will be led by South Korea’s Joint Chiefs of Staff and not the U.S.-led Combined Forces Command, providing a dry run for the planned U.S. handover of wartime control of allied forces.
 That transfer was supposed to take place in 2007 but has been delayed twice and is now on track to happen in 2015.